 As the lawyer for a majority of those victims, I sank in my chair and assumed the worst.
 This was troubling since ultimately, I was appointed Bankruptcy Mediation Liaison Counsel on behalf of all 144 tort victim creditors.

 During seven months of litigation before Judge Adler, it became abundantly clear, that Bishop Brom had no idea what the net worth was of his Diocese.
 It also became evident that he had deliberately excluded approximately $700,000,000 in cash and real estate assets under the guise that these were parish assets being held in trust.
-It was clear that the diocese had used the Bankruptcy as a means of low balling settlement offers to the victims.
+It was clear that the diocese had used the Bankruptcy as a means of low balling settlement offers to the victims of clergy abuse.
 Concerned about the transfer of assets and change in tax identification numbers of certain bank accounts during the pendency of the bankruptcy, Judge Adler ordered an independent audit be performed which, in fact, corroborated several substantial misrepresentations by the Bishop.

 Bishop Robert Brom submitted schedules signed under oath to the Bankruptcy Court where he claimed that he had insufficient assets to respond to the potential claims of approximately 144 sexual abuse victims.
 Those schedules deliberately omitted nearly $100,000,000.00 of cash assets (in what was called the Diocesan Bank) and over $600,000,000.00 in real estate assets.
 Just four years earlier, in 2003, this same Bishop swore under oath in loan applications and in a statement to the California Statewide Development Authority when financing the construction of a new Catholic High School, that the funds in the Diocesan Bank were assets of the Diocese.
 Legal title to all of the real estate assets was in the name of the Bishop or the Bishop's corporation.